The Evolution of Fashion in the Medical Field

 What was the style like in the 1970s?

 Towards the 1970s, a less rigid style emerged.
-With more freedom and vibrant colors, medical coats began to be seen as real garments, even though they remained work attire.
+With more freedom and vibrant colours, medical coats began to be seen as real garments, even though they remained work attire.
 As photos from this era are primarily in black and white, it's difficult to pinpoint the exact introduction of colors into nurses' uniforms.
 However, it can still be estimated that the beginning of the "clothing liberation" started around this time.
 The head covering, though, continued to exist but was worn less frequently.
 The same applied to stockings, as women gradually started to move away from them.

 Was there a significant difference in medical uniforms in the 1980s?